Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/hyperv-network-HG-Scale/guide.en-gb.md

 ---
 title: 'Configuring the network on Windows Server with Hyper-V'
 excerpt: 'Find out how to configure the network on Windows Server with Hyper-V'
-updated: 2024-08-07
+updated: 2025-05-09
 ---

 ## Objective

 **This guide explains how to configure the network in  Windows Server with Hyper-V.**

-### High Grade & SCALE ranges
+### High Grade & Scale ranges

-On the High Grade & SCALE ranges, it is not possible to operate Additional IPs in *bridged* mode (via virtual MACs).
+On the High Grade & Scale ranges, it is not possible to operate Additional IPs in *bridged* mode (via virtual MACs).
 It is therefore necessary to configure Additional IPs in routed mode or via the vRack.

+> [!warning]
+>
+> As of May 2025, the above statement is no longer true.
+Virtual MACs can now be used on High Grade & Scale ranges, and this guide is now legacy.
+>
+> If you want to use virtual MACs to configure the network with Hyper-V on High Grade or Scale servers, you can refer to [this guide](/pages/bare_metal_cloud/dedicated_servers/network_bridging).

 ### Advance range